BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 <a name="top"></a>

-# **The most recent version's instructions are here.
-If you have an older version find the appropriate instructions in the User Manual folder.**
+# **The most recent version's instructions are here (v1.1).
+If you have an older version, find the appropriate instructions in the User Manual folder.**

 # ChromaDB Plugin for LM Studio